 A Talk with An Elder Driver

-In the next 20 years, the population of people age 65 and older is expected to reach 70 million.
-Many of these will be drivers.
-In fact, right now, there are about 30 million licensed drivers age 65 or older.
+The population of people age 65 and older is the fastest growing demographic in the United States.
+Many of these older adults will be drivers.
+Right now, there are more than 30 million licensed drivers age 65 or older.

-People under age 75 have relatively low crash involvement.
-However, after age 75, this changes because these drivers may have health conditions or take medications that negatively affect their driving abilities, and this can put them and other road users at risk.
+People between ages 25 and 75 have relatively low crash involvement.
+After age 75, risk increases because motorists may have health conditions or take medications that negatively affect their driving abilities.

-These drivers may not be aware of these changes, or they may not be willing to admit them — to themselves or to others — including family members.
-Or in the case of people with cognitive impairments like dementia; they don’t necessarily have the insight to recognize poor performance.
+Drivers may be unaware of these changes or unwilling to admit challenges to themselves or others, including family members.
+In the case of people with cognitive impairments, like dementia, they may be unable to recognize poor performance.

-Many family members or caregivers wonder what they should do if they think a loved one’s driving skills have diminished.
-And that’s the dilemma.
-Family members don’t know how to assess their loved one’s driving abilities.
-They dread approaching an older loved one to discuss whether he or she needs to modify his or her driving habits or even stop driving.
+Many family members and caregivers wonder what to do when they think a loved one’s driving skills have diminished.
+Or, they may not know how to assess one’s driving abilities.
+They may dread approaching an older adult to discuss the need to modify driving habits or stop driving.

-However, older drivers and their loved ones and caregivers need to take a realistic, ongoing inventory of the older driver’s skills and openly discuss them.
-Family members need to remember one very important thing: many older drivers look at driving as a form of independence.
-Bringing up the subject of their driving abilities can make some drivers defensive, angry, hurt, or withdrawn.
-Be prepared with observations and questions, listen with an open mind, and be prepared to offer possible transportation alternatives.
+Older adults and their loved ones and caregivers should take a realistic, ongoing inventory of the driver’s skills and openly discuss them.
+Family members need to remember that many older drivers view driving as a form of independence.
+Bringing up the subject can make some people defensive, angry, hurt, or withdrawn.
+Be prepared with observations and questions, listen with an open mind, and be ready to offer transportation alternatives.

 - Does he or she get lost on routes that should be familiar?